 However, crucially the report also suggests that these gains could be significantly reduced, or disappear completely, by 2050 if climate change continues at its expected rate.

-It suggests that 10 countries – including the world’s largest producer and consumer of banana India and the fourth-largest producer, Brazil – are predicted to see a significant decline in crop yields.
+It suggests that 10 countries – including the world’s largest producer and consumer of bananas India and the fourth-largest producer, Brazil – are predicted to see a significant decline in crop yields.

 The study does highlight that some countries – including Ecuador (the largest exporter) and Honduras, as well as a number of African countries – may see an overall benefit in crop yields.